gsinghjay/zodiac-engine/memory-bank/progress.md

 - **Authentication/Authorization (Future)**: Add user management if needed.

 ## 3. Current Status

+- **Landing Page Implementation Complete**: Successfully created an attractive landing page with cosmic-themed hero section, feature cards, and AI showcase section.
+The page effectively communicates the value proposition and guides users to the chart generation feature.

+- **UI Enhancement Complete**: Successfully implemented gradient backgrounds, improved navigation, and consistent styling across the application.
+The UI now has a cohesive cosmic theme with the purple-to-blue gradient as a key visual element.

+- **Hero Background Issue Resolved**: Fixed the hero background SVG to ensure it fills the entire section including rounded corners, using proper CSS for object-fit and positioning.

 - **LLM Integration Complete**: Successfully integrated Google's Gemini API for chart interpretations, with proper error handling, prompt templating, thread management for async routes, and Markdown formatting.